 - Provide ideas and a gear list for those refitting an older boat.

 That said, I do need to make clear that all of my writing remains copyrighted with all rights reserved.
 You can use it to build a boat, but you can’t copy it and publish it in any way without my express written permission.
-And yes, you will still need to be a member to read most of it, or to comment.

 Of course, like open source software, all of this will be provided on an as-is basis: you get to use it all, but that’s all you get.